Fully Supported Katy Trail Cycling Vacation

 Guided Walking Tours

-Highlights: Saturday, we'll make our way back to St. Charles.
+HIGHLIGHTS: Saturday, we'll make our way back to St. Charles.
 You can't miss the Sunflower Silos near Matson.
 Stop for a picture on the way.

 If you don't mind a bit of a climb on the bike, Klondike Park is worth stopping to see as well with some paved and unpaved trails, along with a white sand lake.